[Submission] is the ability to lay down the terrible burden of always needing to get your own way.

 Therefore speak to them and say to them, 'This is what the Sovereign LORD says: When anyone from the house of Israel erects his idols in his heart and sets the obstacle leading to his iniquity before his face, and then consults a prophet, I the LORD am determined to answer him personally according to the enormity of his idolatry.
 I will do this in order to capture the hearts of the house of Israel, who have alienated themselves from me on account of all their idols.'
 (Ezekiel 14:4,5 NET)

-Realize, God also answers us according to what we desire strongly or covet in our hearts because this is the quickest way for us to see He is right and we are wrong (Remember, covetousness is idolatry – Colossians 3:5).
+Realize, God also answers us according to what we desire strongly or covet in our hearts because this is the quickest way for us to see He is right and that we are wrong (Remember, covetousness is idolatry – Colossians 3:5).
 Again, submission is not something we demand of others but what frees us to serve others.
 Be cautious when following God’s leading comes at someone else’s expense.
 When God has really put something on your heart.
-He is asking us to take the risk not to put it upon others (e.g., unless you support my ministry it will go under!).
-True submission allows us to live out our lives in the freedom of God working out His life in us.
+He asks us to take the risk and not put it upon others (e.g., unless you support my ministry, it will go under!).
+True submission allows us to live out our lives in the freedom of God, working out His life in us.
 We do not have to scheme to make things turn out the way we want.
 The joy of submission will displace selfishness and independence in our lives.
 (2)

 Authentic Relationships Series:

 - Authentic Relationships: Introduction

 - Authentic Relationships: Loving One Another